-A diet to enhance fat metabolism and pacify Kapha would be a diet which favors foods that have primarily bitter, astringent and pungent tastes.
-Astringent foods include dried beans, such as split mung dhal, lentils and garbanzo beans.
+Such a diet favors foods that have primarily bitter, astringent, and pungent tastes.
+Astringent foods include dried beans, such as split mung dhal, lentils, and garbanzo beans.
 Avoid larger beans such as pinto and black beans.
-Vegetables that are astringent in taste are broccoli, cabbage, cauliflower and fruits such as apples and pears.
-Bitter foods such chard, kale, spinach and other leafy greens cooked with spices help cleanse the bowel helping the prevention of bad cholesterol from accumulated in the body.
-Spices to use in cooking can include, black pepper, garlic, cardamom, turmeric, ginger, fennel, cumin, cinnamon, cilantro, Basil, Asafetida and parsley.
+Vegetables and fruits with an astringent taste range from broccoli, cabbage, and cauliflower to apples and pears.
+Bitter foods, such chard, kale, spinach, and other leafy greens, should be cooked with spices that help cleanse the bowel and prevent bad cholesterol from accumulating in the body.
+These include black pepper, garlic, cardamom, turmeric, ginger, fennel, cumin, cinnamon, cilantro, basil, asafetida, and parsley.

-It is also important to know what tastes to avoid when trying to balance cholesterol in the body, these include sweet, sour and salty.
-Sweet foods are not just sugary foods, its food with a sweet taste, such as wheat, pasta, breads, yam, and sweet milk products.
-Sour foods include lemons, tomatoes, cheese, yogurt and vinegar which are found in dressings, ketchup, mustard and pickles.
+Avoiding the three tastes that increase kapha—namely, sweet, sour, and salty—is equally important.
+In addition to sugary foods, you should limit your intake of other sweet-tasting foods such as wheat, pasta, breads, yams, and sweet milk products.
+Sour foods, such as lemons, tomatoes, cheese, yogurt, and vinegar, are often found in dressings, ketchup, mustard, and pickles—so use condiments sparingly.
 Try cooking with less salt in your food, and avoid processed foods such as crackers, salted nuts, and chips.

-One of the best thing you can do for the body to support its metabolic process is to eat freshly cooked foods eaten when it warm and directly after preparation.
-Cook with small amounts of oil such as ghee or mustard oil or sunflower oil.
-Avoid dry hard cool foods, or foods frozen or packaged meals.
+One of the best ways to support a vigorous metabolic process is to eat cooked food that’s freshly prepared and still warm.
+Cook with small amounts of oil, such as ghee or mustard oil or sunflower oil.
+Avoid dry, hard, cool foods as well as frozen foods and packaged meals.

-Ayurveda has many effective herbs to support the body in the reduction of cholesterol.
-The herbal formula of Triphala can be used before bed to improve digestion and fat metabolism.
-Guduchi can also be taken daily as it supports the metabolism of the whole body including fat tissue and fat metabolism, it does this by enhancing the intelligence of the liver.
-In many studies Guggul was shown to reduce cholesterol as much as cholesterol-lowing drugs, but with out harmful side effects and Turmeric was found to lower triglycerides and serum cholesterol.
-Consider speaking with an Ayurvedic practitioner to find out what herbal support can work best for you as well as additional dietary recommendations.
+Ayurveda recommends a variety of herbs to support the body’s capacity to manage cholesterol levels.
+The herbal formula triphala can be consumed before bed to improve digestion and fat metabolism.
+Guduchi can also be taken daily to boost fat burning and cholesterol metabolism by enhancing liver function.
+Studies of guggul have shown it reduces cholesterol as much as cholesterol-lowing drugs, but without harmful side effects.
+Research also suggests that turmeric lowers triglycerides and serum cholesterol.
+Consider speaking with an Ayurvedic practitioner for more specific information about what herbal support and dietary measures will work best for you.

-- Mix and store, use desired amount while cooking
+Mix and store; use desired amount for cooking.